Steve-Fenton/stevefenton.co.uk/src/pages/blog/2010/06/using-css-selectors.md

 ## Element selectors

 These selectors are great for general CSS rules.
 They will apply to all elements that match a rule.
-In these examples I have used division “&lt;div&gt;” and paragraph “&lt;p&gt;” tags, but you can apply these rules to any type of element.
+In these examples I have used division `<div>` and paragraph `<p>` tags, but you can apply these rules to any type of element.

 ```css
 *